 M.S., B.A., B.S.
 University of North Carolina, Charlotte

 I teach courses in financial economics, macroeconomics, and statistics/econometrics.
-My teaching is deeply influenced by my undergraduate training in philosophy, specifically epistemology, and by the philosophy of science.
+This teaching is deeply influenced by my undergraduate training in philosophy, specifically epistemology, and by the philosophy of science.
 I am fascinated by how we use reasons (theory) and evidence (data) to know, persuade, decide, and act.

-In research, I study how economic actors make decisions in complex, changing, and uncertain environments, and how such uncertainty and imperfect information shapes how people behave, and how these decisions affect firms and markets.
+As a scholar, I study how economic actors make decisions in complex, changing, and uncertain environments, and how such uncertainty and imperfect information shapes how people behave, and how these decisions affect firms and markets.
 My published papers and works in progress can be found on my Research page.